pbs2119/pbs2119.github.io/index.md

 ## About Me

-I'm currently a student at Columbia University seeking a Master of Science in computer science.
+I'm currently a student at Columbia University seeking a Master of Science in Computer Science.
 Before this, I spent several years working in both investment banking and private equity.
 I previously attended the University of Notre Dame and studied both finance and applied mathematics.
 My target graduation date from Columbia is spring 2027.

 ## About My Advisor